 - This document applies to all personal data processed by the End of Life Doula UK

-- The Membership Secretary and Secretary of End of Life Doula UK shall take responsibility for End of Life Doula UK’s ongoing compliance with this policy
+- The Membership Secretary, Chair and Secretary of End of Life Doula UK shall take responsibility for End of Life Doula UK’s ongoing compliance with this policy

 - Data subject access requests made to End of Life Doula UK shall be dealt with in a timely manner